 In January 2012, Europa announced its decision to withdraw from one of these, the Brodina licence (Europa 28.75%) in northern Romania, following the unsuccessful Horodnic-1 appraisal well which failed to indicate the presence of potentially hydrocarbon bearing intervals.
-The withdrawal from the concession resulted in a write-off of previously incurred drilling and other exploration expenses of £4 million.
+The withdrawal from the concession resulted in a write-off of previously incurred drilling and other exploration expenses of $f{\rm c}$ 4 million.

 In March 2012 Europa, with its partners Aurelian and Romgaz, announced the withdrawal of its involvement from the Cuejdiu licence (Europa's interest having been 17.5%).
 As with all its licences, an extensive review of the Cuejdiu concession both in isolation and within the context of the Company's portfolio as a whole had been undertaken.
 This involved a detailed technical and commercial evaluation of all aspects of the licence including the prospectivity of the project, anticipated costs attributable to Europa's continued participation, associated commitments, timetable and geologic risk.
-The result of this analysis led to the Company's decision to withdraw resulting in a write-off of previously incurred drilling and other exploration expenses of £1.3 million.
+The result of this analysis led to the Company's decision to withdraw resulting in a write-off of previously incurred drilling and other exploration expenses of $f{1.3}$ million.

-Europa has interests in two further concessions in Romania, Brates (100%) and Bacau (19%).
+Following its withdrawal from the Cuejdiu licence, Europa has interests in two further concessions in Romania, Brates (100%) and Bacau (19%).
 The Bacau licence is operated by Raffles Energy and a review of existing data is currently underway.
-The Company is looking to farm-out its 100% interest in the Brates licence.
-The Company has elected to write-off £5.1 million previously incurred drilling and other exploration expenses in the Brates and Bacau licences, making a total Romanian write-off of £10.4 million.
+The Company is looking to farm out its 100% interest in the Brates licence.
+The Company has elected to write-off \pounds 5.1 million previously incurred drilling and other exploration expenses in the Brates and Bacau licences, making a total Romanian write-off of \pounds 10.4 million.

-In September 2011, the Company was notified by the Romanian tax authorities that the sum of £0.6 million (including penalties) was payable in settlement of a VAT liability triggered by the sale of the Company's Bilca Gas field in 2007.
+In September 2011, the Company was notified by the Romanian tax authorities that the sum of $\pounds 0.6$ million (including penalties) is payable in settlement of a VAT liability triggered by the sale of the Company's Bilca Gas field in 2007.
 Europa vigorously disputes the legal basis for the VAT liability.
-In July 2012 the Romanian authorities reduced the liability to £0.4 million.
-Europa will continue to appeal the decision with the objective of having the VAT liability reduced to zero and Europa's VAT claim of £0.2 million repaid by the Romanian authorities.
+In July 2012 the Romanian authorities reduced the liability to $\pounds 0.4$ million.
+Europa will continue to appeal the decision with the objective of having the VAT liability reduced to zero and Europa's VAT claim of $\pounds 0.2$ million repaid by the Romanian authorities.